alexisbonk/Alexisbonk/README.md

 - 🏡 I’m currently learning **to build an automated home & farm using Alexa and some Arduinos**

-- ☁️ I've keen interest in cloud computing.
-So,I'm learning **AWS**

 - 📝 I regularly write codes on [Turbocube](https://github.com/Turbocube) or [Bonk-Wills](https://github.com/Bonk-Wills)

 - 💬 Ask me about **Arduino/Rapberry Pi or React/React-native**